dijia1124/tuxedo-driver-dkms-for-np60/README.md

 # Tuxedo Driver DKMS for NP60

-This bash script facilitates the installation of the "tuxedo-driver-dkms" package from the AUR, specifically tailored for Clevo NP60 laptops.
+This bash script facilitates the installation of the "tuxedo-driver-dkms" package from the AUR, specifically tailored for Clevo NP60 laptops running arch linux.

 ## Usage
+Need have wget installed.

 To use the script, first make it executable and then run it: